Cosmic-Robotics/kuka_drivers/README.md

 # ROS2 KUKA Drivers

 This repository contains ROS2 drivers for all KUKA operating systems.
+This repository was forked from kroshu/kuka_drivers and includes modifications to enable 7th axis (linear rail) control over RSI.

 Github CI | SonarCloud
 ------------| ---------------